AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 sudo openvpn starting_point_<username>.ovpn
 ```

-Rather than having to reopen the browser window or traversing through old terminal commands.
-It is ideal to create a separate working directory for the specific box or task to avoid any confusion for example if you have created a `starting_point` directory and this is the first box of **Tier 2**, make a new directory for boxes at this level:
+Rather than having to reopen the browser window or traversing through old terminal commands, it is ideal to create a separate working directory for the specific box or task to avoid any confusion for example if you have created a `starting_point` directory and this is the first box of **Tier 2**, make a new directory for boxes at this level:

 ```
 mkdir tier2